gAtmos/Atmos_python/README.md

 - ###### A basic on / off controller, allowing the use of any on / off machine like :
   - Pump, Mist machine, Light bulb, UV light, heating wire, heating plate, peltier module

+- ###### A more advanced controller allowing the use to PWR to control intensity of some devices :
+  - Control the light intensity, fan intensity, heating wire intensity, etc ...
+  - Basic animation system (accuracy to the seconds)

 - ###### A SW2801 controller without led limit and few functionnalities
-  - plain color
+  - Plain color
-  - repeating sample for the whole strip
+  - Repeating sample for the whole strip
-  - set individual led color
+  - Set individual led color
-  - basic animation system (accuracy to the seconds)

-- ###### A Three wire Fan controller with few functionnalities
-  - fan speed controller (0% -> 100%)
-  - basic animation system (accuracy to the seconds)
+  - Basic animation system (accuracy to the seconds)

 ## Fast Doc
 Atmos is divided in three parts